calinburloiu/couchdoop/README.md

 The documents are set to expire in 1 hour (3600 s).
 Argument `-t` or `--couchbase-operation` tells the tool what Couchbase store operation to use.
 This example uses ADD which creates a document if it doesn't exist and lets it unchanged if it already exists.

 The CSV input document must contain two columns, the first one being the document key and the second one the document value.
 By default, Couchdoop uses tabs as CSV column separators.
-(To be more rigorous this is a TSV file.)
-In the above example will tell the tool to use commas as separators.
+(To be more rigorous this is actually a TSV file.)
+In the above example we will tell the tool to use commas as separators.

 If you want to delete documents from Couchbase, you must pass option `-t DELETE` and use a CSV file with just one column, where on each row there must be a document ID.

 The library
 -----------

-Couchdoop can be used as a library for your MapReduce jobs if you want to Couchbase as an input or output for your data.
+Couchdoop can be used as a library for your MapReduce jobs if you want to use Couchbase as an input or output for your data.
 Additionally, you can extend `CouchbaseUpdateMapper` if you want to perform updates to existing Couchbase documents by using data from Hadoop.

-All the options available for import and export tools have a corresponding Hadoop Configuration property.
+All the command line argument options available for import and export tools have a corresponding Hadoop Configuration property.
 Just remove the two dashes from the beginning of the long option names and replace the rest of the dashes with dots.
 For example, `--couchbase-view-keys` becomes Hadoop property `couchbase.view.keys`.

 In order to make things simpler you can write your own Hadoop application which uses the same options as Couchdoop's import or export tool.
-Import tool options are parsed by [`ImportViewArgs`](/blob/master/src/main/java/com/avira/couchdoop/imp/ImportViewArgs.java) class and export tool options are parsed by [`ExportArgs`](/blob/master/src/main/java/com/avira/couchdoop/exp/ExportArgs.java).
+Import tool options are parsed by [`ImportViewArgs`](/src/main/java/com/avira/couchdoop/imp/ImportViewArgs.java) class and export tool options are parsed by [`ExportArgs`](/src/main/java/com/avira/couchdoop/exp/ExportArgs.java).
 Both of these classes update your Hadoop configuration.
 If you pass argument `--couchbase-bucket my_bucket` to your application the following code will update Hadoop Configuration `conf` with property `couchbase.bucket=my_bucket`:

 ```java
 Configuration conf = getConf();